Is space truly within reach for startups and VC? – TechCrunch

 Cheaper, faster, lighter, better

 There’s no question that one broad category of technology at least is a lot more addressable by early-stage companies (and by extension, traditional VC investment).
-The word ‘satellite’ once described almost exclusively gigantic, extremely expensive hunks of sophisticated hardware, wherein each component would eat up the monthly burn rate of your average early-stage consumer tech venture.
+The word “satellite” once described almost exclusively gigantic, extremely expensive hunks of sophisticated hardware, wherein each component would eat up the monthly burn rate of your average early-stage consumer tech venture.